Urshula-S/MarsRoverChallenge/readme.md

     scripts
-        app.js                              main js script used for the challenge tests.js                             a script file that contains all my tries
+        app.js                              main js script used for the challenge tests.js                            a script file that contains all my attempts

     styles
         style.css                           main stylesheet